nrwl/nx-workshop/docs/lab19-alt/LAB.md

 ## 🏋️‍♀️ Steps :

 In this lab, we'll practice generating a 2nd frontend, using React.
-This is in preparation for the next few labs, where we'll deploying the two frontends independently in our GitHub Actions based Continous Deployment setup.
+This is in preparation for the next few labs, where we'll be deploying the two frontends independently in our GitHub Actions based Continous Deployment setup.

-1. We want to build a new Admin UI for out store.
+1. We want to build a new Admin UI for our store.
 But we'll use React as our framework of choice.
    **Generate a new React app called "admin-ui"**
    You can use any configuration options you want.